 Bill O’Neil – Director of Asset Management

-Jessica Coffey – Human Resources Manager
+Jessica Coffey – Director of Human Resources

-As Human Resources Manager at SoLa, Jessica is responsible for the recruitment and onboarding of new staff, employee relations, professional development, benefits administration, and the implementation of company policies.
+As Director of Human Resources at SoLa, Jessica is responsible for the recruitment and onboarding of new staff, employee relations, professional development, benefits administration, and the implementation of company policies.
 Jessica graduated from UCSB with a bachelor’s degree in Communications and Spanish.
 She has held administrative roles in various industries, and found her niche in HR while working for an agency that provided therapy for children with autism.
 It was there she realized her strength in building relationships with employees company-wide, and discovered the true value in being part of a mission for helping others.
 Jessica believes you should love what you do and do what you love, and working at SoLa has made that possible.

 Mike Mahurin – General Counsel & Chief Compliance Officer